How to Build and Maintain a Spotless Backlink Portfolio

 Once you enter your query, you can whittle down the offered results to only the most pertinent ones.
 So, before you even begin looking at specific results, you can eliminate the ones you know you don’t want in a number of ways:

-- If your location isn’t the same as that of your target audience, you might want to change your region in the search settings, use a VPN, one of many free local search tools, or a number of other methods.
+- If your location isn’t the same as that of your target audience, you might want to change your region in the search settings, use one of the safest VPNs, one of many free local search tools, or a number of other methods.
 While in search settings, feel free to set the number of results to 100, but you can always to that later by appending the

 &num=100search parameter to the end of your search URL string.